Business Operations

 Understanding how your startup burns through cash is vital on several levels — from complex decision-making around cash management strategy and thoughtful allocation of funds.
 Understanding your company’s runway, liquidity needs, and path toward profitability are all essential to scaling your startup in the right direction over time.

-*Mercury is a financial technology company, not a bank.
-Banking services provided by Choice Financial Group, Column N.A., and Evolve Bank & Trust, Members FDIC.
+Mercury is a fintech company, not an FDIC-insured bank.
+Banking services provided through Choice Financial Group and Column N.A., Members FDIC.
+Deposit insurance covers the failure of an insured bank.